<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2732602&amp;fmt=gif">

 • Less control for team-wide reporting

-Pricing: Free plan available; paid plans start around $15/user/month
+Fathom pricing: Free plan available; paid plans from around $15 per user per month

 Best for: Individuals or small teams that want simple, free AI meeting notes